|

 and made recommendations, nothing will happen to resolve the crisis

 without court intervention.
 The alienated parent has to take the report to a judge who must then be convinced that the child is being alienated and that it is not in their best interest to stay in such an environment.
 It is rare however that judges have any degree of mental health training.
-They most often learn about PAS from the bench.
+They most often learn about parental alienation from the bench.
 It usually takes several trips to court to point out how badly a child is being treated before a judge is willing to act.

 How

 are PAS cases resolved legally?
 This is further evidence that the judge doesn't understand the magnitude of the problem.
-The judge in one of the most severe PAS cases I worked on was from the old school.
+The judge in one of the most severe parental alienation cases I worked on was from the old school.
 He was tired of having the litigants continue to appear before him.
 One day he said, "Why don't the two of you go out in the hallway and kiss and make up."
 This is an example of how frustrating these cases are for judges.
 Indeed, these are the hardest cases to decide.
 Judges have been slow to place serious sanctions on the alienating parent.
 If there is no threat of severe fines, jail time or sole custody to the targeted parent, the chances are remote that the out-of-control parent can be stopped.
 It usually takes a dramatic situation where court orders are broken to force the court to change primary custody.
 Often it is only a matter of time before alienating parents become desperate and their unstable mental health gets the better of them.
 People in an official position start to recognize the alienating parent as being out of line, and become supportive of the targeted parent.
 In one case, the 9 and 4 year old daughters were abducted and presumed to be on their way to Australia through an underground group that hides women who are victims of domestic violence, often of a sexual nature and where the father is stalking.
 The girls were missing for 3 months and found in another county where they were waiting for final arrangements to be made before their departure.
 When the police broke into the house at 3:00 a.m., they found the girls sleeping with their mother.
 They had been given boy's names, clothes, haircuts and their hair was dyed.
 They were not allowed contact with anyone outside of their hiding place, not even to go to school.
 The oldest child had strep throat and the youngest was seriously withdrawn.
 In another case, the mother could no longer convince the social workers, the police or the Court about her allegations.
 She was known to be unstable because she had "cried wolf" too many times.
 She abducted her daughter to Utah.
 She told officials there that the courts where she lived were protecting a proven child molester.
 The press was called.
 After she was interviewed; there was a virtual feeding frenzy as the father's photograph and the story was on all the local news networks.
 A big part of the problem was that the seven year old girl, said "Yes" when asked if her father had molested her.
 Even though this had already been disproved by forensic evaluators, she was still confused.

 Can the